 24. Checkered White

-Checkered White butterflies, also known as Pontia protodice, are among the most frequent tiny white butterflies in the state of California.
+Checkered White butterflies, or Pontia protodice, are among California’s most frequent tiny white butterflies.

 There are subtle color changes between male and female Checkered White butterflies, although most of the butterfly’s body is white in both sexes.
 It’s common to see additional brown or gray dots on females.